philipturner/metal-benchmarks/README.md

 > Throughput &ge; 4(number IADD64s) + 1(number IADD32s) + 1(number FADD32s)

-This suggests that it hijacks the IADD32 integer pipeline to perform segments of the IADD64 addition.
+This suggests that IADD64 hijacks the IADD32 pipeline to perform segments of the IADD64 addition.
 The FADD32 pipeline also uses this circuitry to add floating point mantissas.

 With 4 cycles for IMAD32 and 8 cycles for IMAD((32x32=64)+64=64), emulating IMUL64 would take 20 cycles.
 Hardware performs this in 16 cycles, and is therefore native.
 This may be slower than emulation on AMD, where IMAD32 takes 1 cycle.